MistyCommunity/Documentation/src/content/misty-ii/coding-misty/javascript-sdk-code-samples.md

 This sample shows how to programmatically record and save a new video.

 **Note:** Video recordings cannot be longer than 10 seconds.
 Misty only saves the most recent video recording to her local storage.
 Recordings are saved with the filename `MistyVideo.mp4`, and this file is overwritten with each new recording.
-To download a video from your robot, you can use the Command Center, or you can send a request to the `GetRecordedVideo` endpoint in Misty's REST API.
+To download a video from your robot, you can use the Command Center, or you can send a request to the `GetVideoFile` endpoint in Misty's REST API.

 ```JavaScript
 // Starts Misty recording a video with her RGB camera.
 Misty stops